-If you're married, you can use your earnings to contribute to either a traditional or Roth IRA for your spouse, which would be opened in his or her name, to increase tax-advantaged retirement savings for your family.
+If married, you can use your earnings to contribute to either a traditional or Roth IRA for your spouse, in his or her name, to increase tax-advantaged retirement savings for your family.
 As the IRS explains:

 Kristin, a full-time student with no taxable compensation, marries Carl during the year.
-Neither of them was age 50 by the end of
+Neither of them was age 50 by the end of 2021.

-[2020].
 For the year, Carl has taxable compensation of \$30,000.
 He plans to contribute (and deduct) \$6,000 to a traditional IRA.
 If he and Kristin file a joint return, each can contribute \$6,000 to a traditional IRA.
-This is because Kristin, who has no compensation, can add Carl's compensation, reduced by the amount of his IRA contribution (\$30,000 - \$6,000 = \$24,000), to her own compensation (\$-0) to figure her maximum contribution to a traditional IRA.
+This is because Kristin, who has no compensation, can add Carl's compensation, reduced by the amount of his IRA contribution (\$30,000 - \$6,000 = \$24,000), to her own compensation (-0-) to figure her maximum contribution to a traditional IRA.